 Fournier claimed in court papers that Dekraai was mentally unstable, had threatened to kill himself or someone else and “was almost manic when it comes to demanding absolute right to control our son,” CNN affiliate KTLA said.

 The couple was in court the day before the shooting, and a judge had kept custody between them equal, KTLA said.

 In 1994, Dekraai filed for bankrupcy, according to court records.

 The Salon Meritage, in the 500 block of Pacific Coast Highway, is within blocks of the Pacific Ocean.

 “We have multiple years with zero homicides, so this obviously is an unusual and tragic circumstance,” Seal Beach police Sgt.
 Steve Bowles said.

-The shooting is the deadliest in Orange County history, KTLA said.
+The shooting is the deadliest in Orange County history.
 In 1976, Edward Charles Allaway shot nine people, killing seven, at California State University Fullerton.